Hiking the Eagle Creek Trail

 Built, burned, collapsed, rebuilt

 Eagle Creek’s story is the story of how trails get destroyed, reopened, and destroyed again.
-The current closure is the third major closure in nine years, and the pattern is worth understanding.
+The last closure was the third major one in nine years, and the pattern is worth understanding.

 -